-In Table 24: Does Not Meet Some Outcome Metrics, the grantee has met their enrollment goal, but they have not met their completion goal or their goal for primary transitions.
+In Table 28: Does Not Meet Some Outcome Metrics, the grantee has met their enrollment goal, but they have not met their completion goal or their goal for primary transitions.
 The grantee missed their primary transition goal by 5 participants and was only able to achieve secondary transition goals for 10 participants.
 As a result, the grantee did not receive their full funding amount.
 This grantee will have the opportunity to appeal to the Office of Illinois Works and explain why they were not able to meet with required outcomes.
-Based on their technical arguments and evidence submitted, Illinois Works will determine if the circumstances outlined were beyond the grantee's control and if the remaining \$10,465.20 are released for reimbursement of expenses.
+Based on their technical arguments and evidence submitted, Illinois Works will determine if the circumstances outlined were beyond the grantee's control and if additional funding can be reimbursed.
+If this grantee chooses to renew for a second year, they may also be able to recoup some of this funding as more of their participants are accepted to RAPs.